List of Madagascar (franchise) characters: Crimson

 Crimson (voiced by India de Beaufort) is a blue-eyed crowned lemur who is the twin sister of Clover and the opposite of her.
-Crimson is reckless, seductive, and fun-loving - leaving a trail of destruction everywhere she goes.
+Crimson is reckless, seductive, and fun-loving—leaving a trail of destruction everywhere she goes.
 She and her sister have a strained relationship caused by their sibling rivalry and jealousy of one another.
 In her first appearance, she and King Julien quickly fall in love and nearly get married, but King Julien dumps her at the altar, afraid of committing to a relationship.
 Throughout the series, she seeks revenge on King Julien, even forming an alliance with Uncle King Julien, though she still harbors romantic feelings for the king.

 Tammy

 Tammy (voiced by Debra Wilson) is a Southern-accented overweight common brown lemur who is the mother of Todd and the wife of Butterfish.
-While she loves her son, she tends to pressure Todd and has him trained to obey any command she gives him.
+Though she loves her son, she tends to pressure Todd and has him trained to obey any command she gives him.
 She is arrogant and domineering and in every competition tries to push Todd into the foreground, even cheating if it is necessary.
 Unlike most lemurs, she does not respect King Julien at all.